djipco/hpgl/README.md

 device is ready.
 Note that `this` is bound to the `Plotter` object and that plotting methods are chainable.

+### Using Multiple Plotteres

+This library can be used to connect several plotters to the same host.
+However, not all USB-to-Serial chipsets support this.

+For example, the Prolific 2303 driver crashes my computer when I try use more than one adapter.
+On the other hand, the Texas Instrument/TI driver works beautifully with multiple devices.

 ### Documentation

 I will try to maintain an up-to-date [API documentation](https://cotejp.github.io/hpgl/).
 A good